glennblock/extensions/attachment.md

 Some key points to remember in the context of Collection+JSON:

-* For each data object in the _Write Template_ there SHOULD be:
+* For each `data object` in the _Write Template_ there SHOULD be:
-  * A separate body part for the data object.
+  * A separate [part] (https://tools.ietf.org/html/draft-ietf-appsawg-multipart-form-data-05#section-5) for the `data` object.
-  * A `content-disposition` header of type `form-data` with a `name` parameter matching the template object name.
+  * A `content-disposition` header of type `form-data` with a `name` parameter matching the template `data` object` name.
   * If the template `data` object has `"attachment":"true"` then the `content-disposition` header MAY contain a `filename` parameter.
   * If the template `data` object has `"attachment":"true"` then the body SHOULD contain the file contents.
-  * If the template `data` object does not have `"attachment":"true"` then body SHOULD contain a value.
+  * If the template `data` object does not have `"attachment":"true"` then the body SHOULD contain a value.

 > __NOTE:__
-> At this time, multi-file attachments per template `data` object are not supported.
+> At this time, multi-file attachents per template `data` object are not supported.

 ### Example
-Below you can see the request contains three body parts.
+Below you can see the request contains three parts.
 The first two contain textual information for `full-name` and `email`, while the third is an attachment containing the `avatar` image.
 ```
 content-type: multipart/form-data, boundary=AaB03x